 This course covers the development of skills necessary for interviews in various organizational settings.
 Students in human services will use these skills and knowledge later on their supervised field placements.
 Prerequisite with a grade of "C" or higher: HUS 101.
-This course is typically taught only in the spring semester.
+This course is typically offered in the spring semester.

-HUS 235 Group Dynamics (3-0-3)
+HUS 235 Group Dynamics

 This course is an examination of the theory and practice of group dynamics.
 Emphasis is on the application of the value and use of the group process in specialized settings related to human services.
 Prerequisite with a grade of "C" or higher: HUS 101.
-This course is typically taught only in the summer semester.
+This course is typically offered in the summer semester.